Looking for the best zero-waste shops in Edinburgh? I’ve got over 20 shops for you where you can shop plastic-free and

 In the Broughton Street area?
 Find the Real Foods Broughton store at 37 Broughton St, Edinburgh EH1 3JU.

-As Scotland’s first (and only) 100% vegan grocery store, Easter Greens has two shops in the city – one on Easter Road, and the other across Edinburgh in Morningside.
+As Scotland’s first (and only) 100% vegan grocery store, Easter Greens is located on its namesake – Easter Road.

 Visit Easter Greens at 4 Easter Road, Edinburgh, EH7 5RG.